 While the apples Miss Bates describes are likely baked whole apples rather than a pastry, the closest I could find in Martha Lloyd’s Household Book was a recipe for Apple Puffs.
 Thanks to Maggie Black, Deidre Le Faye’s co-author in The Jane Austen Cookbook, I was provided a modern adaptation of the recipe.
 I adapted it slightly to better reflect the original text:

 Pare the fruit, and either stew them in a stone jar on a hot heart, or bake them.
 When cold, mix the pulp of the apple with sugar and lemon-peel shred fine, taking as little of the apple juice as you can.
 Bake them in a thin paste in a quick oven; a quarter of an hour will do them if small.
 Orange or quince marmalade, is a great improvement.
 Cinnamon pounded, or orange-flower water in change.

-I imagine these might have been served with tea in the afternoon, or perhaps as part of the breakfast spread.
+I imagine these might have been served with tea in the afternoon, or perhaps as part of the breakfast spread with scrambled or poached eggs.
 It’s a simple and delightful recipe that I know you’ll enjoy.
 Brew a cup of tea, curl up in a corner with Emma, and treat yourself to a Jane Austen-inspired Apple Puff!

 - 8 ounces puff pastry